MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/inputs-outputs-web.md

 [This topic is pre-release documentation and is subject to change.]

-## Define inputs for a web UI flow­
+## Define inputs for a Web UI flow­

 Inputs of a UI flow let you pass information from an external source such as a database or another UI flow to the target legacy software that you will automate.